 Mark the letter A, B, C or D on your answer sheet to indicate the word whose underlined part differs from the other three in pronunciation in each of the following questions.

-1. A. ddiction B. vst C. crft D. psture
+1. A. addiction B. vast C. craft D. pasture

-2. A. ank B. norern C. earen D. enic
+2. A. thank B. northern C. earthen D. ethnic

 Mark the letter A, B, C, D on your answer sheet to indicate the word that differs from the other three in the position of primary stress in each of the following questions.